 3. Carriage Problem

-Just to remind you that you need to have a clear knowledge about the carriage system on a lathe machine to point out the exact problem whether it’s a mini lathe or full-sized lathe.
+Just to remind you that you need to have a clear knowledge about the carriage system on a lathe machine to point out the exact problem whether it’s a mini metal lathe or a heavyweight lathe.

 Carriage helps the cutting tools to move in between headstock and tailstock.